akka/alpakka-kafka/docs/src/main/paradox/errorhandling.md

     - **NOTE**: consumer will never skip data, but may reprocess many days of data, up to the topic's configured retention

-Alpakka-kafka cannot do anything for the first two approaches.
+Alpakka Kafka cannot do anything for the first two approaches.
 However, the `offset-reset-protection` configuration in the `ConsumerSettings` can help detect the inadvertent loss of offsets and subsequent reset.
 You can configure `akka.kafka.consumer.offset-reset-protection.offset-threshold` to a number of offsets back from the _latest requested offset_ that would indicate one of these reset bugs has occurred.
 Similarly, setting